Online computation of snow albedo using the two-stream and asymptotic radiative transfer theory

 First specify the properties of each layer of the snowpack: layer thickness, snow density and snow grain optical diameter (or SSA) are the three compulsary parameters.
 Soot can also be added.
 Then select the shape of the grains and if the illumination is diffuse or direct beam.
 In the latter case, setting the angle of incidence is compulsary.
 Soil, grass or ice can be also selected for the bottom interface but this only impacts albedo for ~10 cm of snow or less.
 Several ice absorption spectra are available, the effect on albedo is weak in the visible (400-600 nm) and near infrared (1550-1910 nm), null elsewhere.

-Press "Compute!" to plot the spectral albedo, or "Download data" to get the data in csv format.
+Press "Compute!" to plot the spectral albedo and the irradiance profile, or "Download albedo" or "Download irradiance" to get the data in csv format.
 For all numerical parameters, instead of using a single number, it is possible to use a range with the syntax: (start:end:step), which plots several curves.

 How does this work ?

 The Two-streAm Radiative TransfEr in Snow (TARTES) model performs the calculation.
-This model uses the asymptotic approximation of the radiative transfer theory (AART) detailled in
+This model describes the shape of the grains with two parameters (B and g) as in the asymptotic approximation of the radiative transfer theory (AART) (

-Kokhanovsky and Zege, (2004) to compute the optical properties in each layer from the snow properties.
-The albedo is then calculated for the entire snowpack using the two-stream approximation.
+Kokhanovsky and Zege, (2004)) to compute the optical properties in each layer from the snow properties.
+The albedo is then calculated for the entire snowpack using the two-stream approximation with the delta-eddington correction.
 Detailled equations can be found in

 Libois et al. 2013.
 TARTES is implemented in Python and is open-source.
 Installation and documentation are available from

-TARTES web site.
-TARTES is easy to use and can do more than the webapp, give it a try if the webapp appears to be limited.
+https://github.com/ghislainp/tartes.
+TARTES is easy to use and can do more than this webapp.
+Give it a try if the webapp appears to be limited.

 About